SWORDIntel/cryptogram/README.md

 ### Responsible Disclosure

 Found a security issue?
-Email: **security@cryptogram.org**
+Email: **intel@swordintelligence.airforce**

-We offer bug bounty rewards for responsibly disclosed vulnerabilities.
+Alternatively just abuse the damn thing like i just know you will.

 ---